About the East Midlands Ranger Area Challenge

 The Rules

-Unlike All the Stations, where they had to only be on a train which called at a station, my rule is that I must arrive at or depart from a station by train.
-I can alight at one station and walk to another to catch a train.
-That’s really the only rule; there is no time limit or anything else.
-However, the rules have had to be broken for stations which don’t have a regular service, such as Polesworth in Warwickshire.
+Unlike All the Stations, where they had to only be on a train which called at a station, my rule was that I had to arrive at or depart from a station by train.
+I could alight at one station and walk to another to catch a train.
+That was really the only rule; there was no time limit or anything else.
+However, the rule had to be broken for a station which doesn’t have a regular service; Polesworth in Warwickshire.

 Nottingham station, October 2020.